 This easy corn fritter recipe is loaded with cheesy goodness!
-But not just any cheese – we wanted to give these corn fritters a richer flavor combination than traditional ones and used our Cabot Garlic & Dill Cheddar cheese.
+But not just any cheese – we wanted to give these corn fritters a richer flavor combination than traditional ones and used our Cabot Garlic Herb Cheddar cheese.
 You’ll love the result!
 These fritters are the perfect way to enjoy the flavors of summer.
 After making these tasty corn fritters with cornmeal, share the recipe with family and friends on Facebook, Pinterest, Twitter or Instagram.

 In a small bowl, whisk together milk, egg and maple syrup.
 Stir into the cornmeal mixture until no trace of dry ingredients remain, being careful not to overmix.
 Then stir in the fresh steamed corn (or frozen corn).